ucx

 Removes multiple element starting at the specified index.

-Removes and returns multiple element starting at the specified index.
+Removes and returns multiple elements starting at the specified index.

 Removes all elements from this list.